AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-text-formatting/r-copy-fitting.md

 `{\fs10\copyfit100 \copyfitlines1 $A$}`

 **Limit the output to a single line, even if more vertical space is available.
-If too much text is specified to fit into a single line at `\fs10` it will be truncated:**
+If too much text is specified to fit into a single line at `\fs10` it is truncated:**

 `{\fs10\copyfit100 \copyfitmaxlines1 $A$}`